- This event has passed.

 - Event Categories:

-- automation, Capital Studies, Classes and Programs, Marxist Method, Political Economy, Race and Class, Science and Method, Seminars and Talks, simple and expanded reproduction, Socialism
+- automation, Capital Studies, Classes/Events, Marxist Method, Political Economy, Race and Class, Science and Method, Seminars and Talks, Socialism

 - Event Tags: